JohnRising/docs/docs/api/paymaster/rpc-methods.md

 ## Client SDK integration

-The eth-infinitism client SDK already has a class component for integrating a generic [PaymasterAPI](https://github.com/eth-infinitism/bundler/blob/main/packages/sdk/src/PaymasterAPI.ts).
-If you are using this library, we also recommend creating a new `VerifyingPaymasterAPI` class that extends `PaymasterAPI` to support this interface.
+The eth-infinitism client SDK has a class component for integrating a generic [PaymasterAPI](https://github.com/eth-infinitism/bundler/blob/main/packages/sdk/src/PaymasterAPI.ts).
+We recommend creating a new `VerifyingPaymasterAPI` class that extends `PaymasterAPI` to support the `pm_sponsorUserOperation` method.
+Refer to the [examples repo](https://github.com/stackup-wallet/erc-4337-examples/blob/main/src/getPaymaster.ts) to see how you can do this using TypeScript.